edwardmurphy/edwardmurphy.github.io-src/content/pages/about.md

 fully developed.
 Moved slightly west for college at the University of Pittsburgh.
 Moved further west after graduation to the city I now call home - San Diego, CA. Local status achieved.

+Played lacrosse in high school and college.
+In my junior year of college we played for the national championship in collegiate club level lacrosse.
+We lost to Penn State.
+I scored a goal in a national championship game, says my inner Al Bundy.

 Father of an amazing son who has taught me to keep growing.
+I do have a guardian angel - her Earth name is Sarah.

 Hobbies include bodysurfing, reading, computer networking and software, computer programming, math anything, playing dominoes, and dancing.
 Rocking a beard and a chain on my wallet since before the hipsters.

+No longer a big sports fan, but I am in love with Kawhi Leonard and not afraid to say it.
+Complete package of work ethic, drive, and humility.
+It was an honor to watch him play in college.

+Whatchamacallit is my go-to candy bar.